B-Sides and Rarities (Beach House album): Background and content

+Development and recording

-The idea for a B-sides record came when the band realized how many non-album songs had been made over the years, and how hard it was to find and hear many of them.
-This compilation contains every song the band has ever made that does not exist on one of their records.
-The oldest song is "Rain in Numbers" which was recorded in 2005 during the summer when the band was formed.
-"We didn't have a piano, so we asked our friend if we could use his, which was pretty out of tune.
-We used the mic that was on the four-track machine to record the piano and vocals.
-It was originally the secret song on our self-titled debut."
+All of the songs from B-Sides and Rarities were separately recorded within a ten-year period, from 2005 to 2015, with some additions of live drums and remastering to tracks in 2016.
+The oldest recorded song on the compilation is "Rain in Numbers", which was recorded in 2005 during the summer when the band was formed.
+Used as the hidden track from their self-titled debut album, the duo used their friend's piano, which was "pretty out of tune", and used a four-track recording tape to record the piano and vocals.
 The next couple of songs are from late 2008.
-The band said they were "so excited" about "Used to Be" that they recorded it right after writing it so they could have it as a 7" single for their fall tour with the Baltimore Round Robin.
+The band said they were "so excited" about "Used to Be" that they recorded it right after writing it so they could have it as a 7-inch single for their fall tour with the Baltimore Round Robin.
 They recorded their cover of Queen's "Play the Game" in the same session.
 It was for a charity compilation benefiting AIDS research, stating that they "will continue to donate all profits from the song to that charity.
 As fans of Queen, we thought it would be fun and ridiculous to try to adapt their high-powered pop song into our realm.
 These songs were recorded at the same studio where we made Devotion."